Loading...

 bio

-Grace McIntyre-Willis is an interdisciplinary artist studying in the MFA Digital Arts program at Tulane University.
-Their practice currently utilizes 3D ceramic printing, biological systems, and 2D design to explore morphology, existentialism, and non-human intelligence in the form of sculptural and illustrative works.
-Calling upon the visual references of organic form, they hope the work will encourage the viewer to point inquiries back at the universe.
+Grace McIntyre-Willis is an interdisciplinary artist and currently a 2025 MFA candidate and Graduate instructor for digital arts in the MFA Digital Arts program at Tulane University in New Orleans, Louisiana.
+In addition to their courseload, they helped create and manage a collaborative Digital Ceramics lab created by the School of Architecture and the Newcomb Art department.
+Grace is originally from a small rural town outside of Pensacola, Florida where they grew up enjoying both farm and beach life.
+Their practice utilizes 3D ceramic printing, biological systems, and 2D design to explore morphology, existentialism, and non-human intelligence in the form of sculptural, photographical, and illustrative works.
+Calling upon the visual references of organic form, they hope the works they create will encourage the viewer to point inquiries back at our existence and three-dimensional space.